-Paroxysmal nocturnal hemoglobinuria (PNH) is a rare disorder that causes red blood cells to break down sooner than they should.
-This early destruction can lead to symptoms and complications that range from minimal, such as discoloration of urine, to severe, such as leukemia and stroke.
+Paroxysmal nocturnal hemoglobinuria (PNH) is a rare disorder that causes red blood cells to break down.
+This can lead to symptoms and complications ranging from discoloration of urine to leukemia and stroke.

 There are no known risk factors for PNH.
-This condition involves a gene called PIGA, named for the phosphatidylinositol glycan class A gene.
+This condition involves a PIGA gene named for the phosphatidylinositol glycan class A gene.
 But it’s not a disease that’s inherited from your parents.
-The disease is acquired through genetic mutations that occur throughout your life.
+The disease is acquired through genetic mutations.

 PNH occurs when mutations lead to losing the PIGA gene.
-The mutations happen in what are called “hematopoietic stem cells.”
+The mutations happen in what are called hematopoietic stem cells.
 These are cells in your bone marrow that lead to blood cell production.
-If you’ve developed a mutation, your body will create abnormal blood cells.
+Your body will create abnormal blood cells if you’ve developed a mutation.

 When you lack this protein, your immune system breaks apart your red blood cells.
 If you have PNH, you may have less blood platelets, which are responsible for blood clotting.
 It’s also likely your platelets will not function properly.